vesy53/SoftUni/Technologies Fundamentals/14.ListLab/README.md

 |                |10 -> 3 |

 ### Hints
    Several algorithms can solve this problem:

-   ï Use an array count[0Ö1000] to count in counts[x] the occurrences of each element x. ï Sort the numbers and count occurrences of each number. ï Use a dictionary counts<int, int> to count in counts[x] the occurrences of each element x.
+   ‚Ä¢ Use an array count[0‚Ä¶1000] to count in counts[x] the occurrences of each element x.
+   ‚Ä¢ Sort the numbers and count occurrences of each number.
+   ‚Ä¢ Use a dictionary counts<int, int> to count in counts[x] the occurrences of each element x.

 ### Counting Occurrences Using Array

       1. Read the input elements in array of integers nums[].
-      2. Assume max holds the largest element in nums[]. ï max = nums.Max()
+      2. Assume max holds the largest element in nums[].
+            ‚Ä¢ max = nums.Max()
-      3. Allocate an array counts[0 Ö max+1].
+      3. Allocate an array counts[0 ‚Ä¶ max+1].
-            ï It will hold for each number x its number of occurrences counts[x].
+            ‚Ä¢ It will hold for each number x its number of occurrences counts[x].
-      4. Scan the input elements and for each element x increase counts[x]. ï For each value v in [0Ömax], print v -> count[v]. ï Skip all values which do not occur in nums[], i.e. counts[v] == 0.
+      4. Scan the input elements and for each element x increase counts[x].
+            ‚Ä¢ For each value v in [0‚Ä¶max], print v -> count[v].
+            ‚Ä¢ Skip all values which do not occur in nums[], i.e. counts[v] == 0.

 This algorithm has a serious drawback:

-     ï It depends on mapping numbers to array indexes. ï It will work well for input values in the range [0Ö1000]. ï It will not work for very large and very small values, e.g. if the input holds -100 000 000 or 100 000 000. ï It will not work for real numbers, e.g. 3.14 or 2.5.
+     ‚Ä¢ It depends on mapping numbers to array indexes.
+     ‚Ä¢ It will work well for input values in the range [0‚Ä¶1000].
+     ‚Ä¢ It will not work for very large and very small values, e.g. if the input holds -100 000 000 or 100 000 000.
+     ‚Ä¢ It will not work for real numbers, e.g. 3.14 or 2.5.

 ### Counting Occurrences by After Sorting

      1. Read the input elements in array of integers nums[].
 Example: {8, 2, 2, 8, 2, 2, 3, 7}.
      2. Sort nums[] in increasing order: {2, 2, 2, 2, 3, 7, 8, 8}.
 Now find all subsequences of equal numbers.
      3. Scan the numbers from left to right.
-Count how many times each number occurs. ï Start at count = 1. ï While the next number on the right is the same as the current number, increase count and proceed to the next number. ï When the next number on the right is different (or there is no next number), print the current number and its count. ï Continue scanning from the next number on the right.
+Count how many times each number occurs.
+           ‚Ä¢ Start at count = 1.
+           ‚Ä¢ While the next number on the right is the same as the current number, increase count and proceed to the next number.
+           ‚Ä¢ When the next number on the right is different (or there is no next number), print the current number and its count.
+           ‚Ä¢ Continue scanning from the next number on the right.

 This algorithm will work correctly for real numbers and very large numbers.
 It does not depend on mapping numbers to array indexes.